James Henry Breasted: Academic career

 As Breasted scouted future archaeological sites and visited antiquities dealers, he came to know many of the British political figures and scholars working in Egypt.
 These included Gertrude Bell, Howard Carter, Lord Carnarvon, Lord Allenby, and the Arab leader Faisal, who would become king of Iraq.
 Due to Breasted's extensive travels and knowledge of the political situation throughout the Middle East, Lord Allenby, at that time the High Commissioner for Egypt, requested that he inform the British Prime Minister and Earl Curzon about the hostility of the western Arabs to the occupying British forces before returning to the United States.

 Breasted's acquisitions were significant for the growth and scope of the collections of the Oriental Institute and the Art Institute of Chicago.
 One of his best-known purchases was the mummy of Meresamun, a singer in the interior of the Temple of Amun at Karnak.

 The first excavation conducted by the Oriental Institute was in Egypt at Medinet Habu, one of the sites he had recommended.
 Breasted returned to Egypt frequently; between 1922 and 1927 he supported Howard Carter's excavation of Tutankhamun's tomb.
 He applied his expertise in deciphering seals, and was present during the dismantling of the shrine that contained the King's sarcophagus.
 He also acted as mediator between Carter and the Egyptian authorities during the dispute that halted the excavation in 1924–25.
 He was often accompanied to Egypt by his son Charles who, under an assumed name, wrote first-hand reports on the Tutankhamun excavation for the Chicago Daily News and The Christian Science Monitor.

 Breasted also collaborated with his University of Chicago colleague Carl F. Huth, Jr. on a very well-received series of historical maps that was published by the Denoyer-Geppert Co.
 (1916), which were sold both individually and eventually expanded and published in a series of atlases, including (with Huth and Samuel B. Harding) European History Atlas: Ancient, Medieval and Modern European and World History Adapted from the Large Wall Maps, 3rd rev. ed.
 (1929), which was published in its eleventh revised edition in 1967.

 On April 25, 1923, Breasted became the first archaeologist to be elected to membership in the National Academy of Sciences.
 The honor helped to legitimize the struggling profession of archaeology in American academic circles.
 He served as the president of the History of Science Society in 1926.
+In 1930, Breasted published one of the most important ancient Egyptian scientific documents in the history of science from the pre-Greek age: the Edwin Smith Papyrus which had been discovered from Thebes, Egypt in 1862.
+It contains remarkably advanced medical knowledge for the treatment of injuries including a description of the human brain.